djorlando24/pySciCam/README.md

     these files, and most graphics packages (even ImageJ!) struggle to correctly read files like 16/32 bit RGB TIFF for example.
 This Python package solves that problem.

-    pySciCam is an attempt to build an easy to use, all in one solutiuon to allow researchers to convert their scientific camera's binary data file or unusual solution to allow researchers to quickly convert their camera's binary files or unusual / native TIFF and bitmap formats into NumPy arrays in a single line of code.
+    pySciCam is an attempt to build an easy to use, all in one solution to allow researchers to quickly convert their camera's binary files or unusual / native TIFF and bitmap formats into NumPy arrays in a single line of code.
     It achieves this by using cython (C) modules for fast reading of RAW blobs, and parallelized ImageMagick / Pillow for standardised formats like TIFF.
 Movie support via ffmpeg library is also included.